-There are three obvious limitations to the application of the Choice Framework, and this is where more theoretical work needs to be done:
+There are three obvious limitations to the application of the Choice Framework, and this is where more work on this 'living tool' needs to be done.

-Firstly, the Choice Framework aims to be comprehensive

-in its modelling of the complex relationships between agency, structure, degree of empowerment and outcome, and this automatically entails a trade-off with the depth of theorisation of each element.
+Firstly, the Choice Framework aims to be comprehensive in its modelling of the complex relationships between agency, structure, degree of empowerment and outcome, and this automatically entails a trade-off with the depth of theorisation of each element.
 Behind each of the terms included in the framework lies a wealth of theoretical literatures which may need to be synthesised for different research purposes and key issues brought to the attention of researchers in the development field.
-While for example, social resources can be theorised by linking to the wider debate on social capital (see [66]), which has been received in the development studies discourses, work on cultural capital (in Bourdieu's sense) is hardly ever linked to development discourses in the South.
+While for example, social resources can be theorised by linking to the wider debate on social capital, which has been received in the development studies discourses, work on cultural capital (in Bourdieu's sense) is hardly ever linked to development discourses in the South.

 Secondly, the Choice Framework is relatively easily applied in qualitative work on the micro-level of the individual.
-A further challenge will be how to apply the framework to groups of individuals, communities, or even nations.
+A further challenge will be how to apply the framework to groups of individuals, communities or even nations.
 Within this and related to a theoretical tension evident in Sen's original approach, there is a complex relationship between individual and collective choice which will have to be conceptualised carefully.

-The example used here to illustrate the potential of the Choice Framework is part of a far more extensive ethnographic and longitudinal study of how the state ICT policies affected microentrepreneurs in rural Chile [66].
-In this study, connections are made between individual and collective choice.
-For example, the local authority's public procurement policy was analysed as an expression of collective choice, but related to individual's views as to how their tax money should be used to create the community they wanted to live in.
+The example used here to illustrate the potential of the Choice Framework is part of a more extensive ethnographic and longitudinal study of how state ICT policies affected microentrepreneurs in rural Chile (Kleine, 2007).
+This longer study shows connections between individual and collective choice.
+For example, the local authority's online public procurement practice was analysed as an expression of collective choice, but related to individual's views as to how their tax money should be used to create the community they wanted to live in.
 However, further empirical work is necessary to gather experiences in the applicability of the Choice Framework in other cultural and socio-economic settings.
-The relationship between individual choice and collective choice needs to be conceptualised carefully in these local contexts in order to allow for the empirical application of the Choice Framework at the more aggregate level such as so-called target groups and communities.
+The relationship between individual choice and collective choice needs to be conceptualised carefully in these local contexts in order to allow for the empirical application of the Choice Framework at the more aggregate level such as the so-called target groups and communities.

-The third limitation is a very practical one: funders prefer predefined and clearly measurable impacts.
+The third limitation is a very practical one: many funders prefer predefined and clearly measurable impacts.
 The Choice Framework, however, suggests that impacts of ICTs occur in a systemic, pervasive and transversal way, and that outcomes should be defined, in line with Sen's approach, by the individual, based on their choices as to what kind of life they value.
-There are, however, some funders who are open to methods such as participatory evaluation and monitoring, and this means there might be hope for genuinely peoplecentred development work - and development theory.
+There are, though, some funders who are open to methods such as participatory project formulation, evaluation and monitoring, and this means there might be hope for genuinely people-centred development work-and development theory.